amerlin/excel-parser/Readme.md

-Simple console application, to parse excel file in .NET Core 2.0
+Simple console application, to parse EXCEL file, in .NET Core 2.0